 I should observe, that in about one-half of the trials made with him, I first commanded him to sleep 30, 40, 45, 50, 55, or 60 minutes; and in the remainder I allowed him, when first asked, to fix his own time, which he did instantly, by looking at his scale, and which was not copied from my experiments, inasmuch as he varied from 7 or 8 to 12, 14, 15, 20, 22, 34, 35, 40, 41, 43, 47, 50, and 52 minutes.
-One reason why he never exceeded the hour, any more than myself, was doubtless the fact, that our time, on both sides, was limited, and that he retained this impression in his sleep.
+One reason why he never exceeded the hour, any more than myself, was doubtless the fact, that our time, on both sides, was limited, and that he retained this impression in

 From the variation in the times fixed by himself from those fixed by me, and from his invariably, as he told me, looking first at his scale, before he could specify the time, I conclude, that the length of the sleep was not, in those instances in which he fixed it, the result of suggestion.
 But, granting that it was so, surely the fact, that he could see the moment fixed upon, when asked, visible as a future point, advancing to the present, and subsequently fading into the past, is truly remarkable.
-I am not aware that this curious phenomenon has been, in other cases, so minutely enquired into.
-I had the great advantage of having a subject highly educated, of great natural ability, and able to express his feelings and observations in good and precise language.
+I am not aware that this curious phenomenon has been, in other cases, so minutely inquired into.
+I had the great advantage of having a subject his sleep.

+feelings and observations in good and precise language.
 But I have no doubt, that if other cases were fully investigated, we should arrive at very interesting results in reference to this point.